 (Dr. Ganesh Natarajan)

-Prepare for the future by investing in data solutions and localization services to get your content in native Indian languages and your products in the hands of those who speak them.
+Get your content in native Indian languages and your products in the hands of those who speak them.